rhcad/ShapeAnimation-ObjC/README.md

 ## License

-ShapeAnimation is released under a BSD License.
+ShapeAnimation-ObjC is released under a BSD License.
 See [LICENSE file](LICENSE) for details.